 Revolutionizing email access with the Gmail API

-What is the Gmail API, and why does it exist?
-Learn about the API and see an example that displays the Subject line for chatty email threads (those with three or more messages).
-Also get a bonus US history lesson!
+After a review of the Gmail API, this video digs into an intermediate example that displays the Subject line for chatty email threads (those with three or more messages).
+Viewers not only get a walkthough of the code but also get a bonus US history lesson!

 (Running time: 8:32)